-The WGA Scrum Certification course is designed to provide students with the training they need to be an effective Scrum Master.
+The WGA Agile/Scrum Master Certification course is designed to provide students with the training they need to be an effective Scrum Master.
 The course will provide a general understanding of the fundamentals of Scrum and how to apply those fundamentals.

 Participants can then execute on what they’ve just learned.
 After each phase, the group will discuss what occurred.
 The final result of the second activity will be a demonstrable product idea, which will be a simulated pitch to prospective investors.
 This will function as a review of a sprint.
 Students will experience the retrospective phase of the Scrum process which will be applied to the activity and to the course itself.

 Lastly, students will take a certification test based on all they have learned from the course.

 While Scrum is geared toward small teams, it can also be used within large organizations.
 Students will learn how to apply Scrum to a company/project of any size.